mosra/magnum-website/content/showcase.rst

             :end-before: [/al-info]

 *Looking for more?* Not all demos are ported to HTML5 yet.
-See :dox:`Examples and Tutorials <example-index>` in the documentation --- there's an Oculus VR demo, shadow mapping, shader effects and more.
+See :dox:`Examples and Tutorials <example-index>` and :dox:`Utilities <utilities>` in the documentation --- there's an Oculus VR demo, shadow mapping, shader effects, various tools and apps and more.